yxing6/MyFirstJavaGUI/README.md

 4. Design decision

 Code were tested during the implementation, and all changes are committed regularly.
-I tried my best writing this program; however, I also admit that the final GUI is very redundant and there are plenty room for improvement.
+I tried my best writing this program; however, I also acknowledge that the final GUI is very redundant and there are plenty room for improvement.
 Stay tuned for updates on version 2!